-Moscow is bitterly cold during the winter, but a visit to this Russian capital during February is especially romantic.
-After all, Moscow (and Russia) is so fondly portrayed in film and literature during the winter months—think Saint Basil's Cathedral, traditional Russian dress, hearty food, and warming vodka—that visiting during February, as frigid as it may be, almost seems to be a requirement.
+Moscow is bitterly cold during the winter, but a visit to this Russian capital during February can actually be very romantic.
+After all, Moscow (and the rest of Russia) is so fondly portrayed in film and literature during the winter months—think Saint Basil's Cathedral, traditional Russian dress, hearty food, and body-warming vodka—that visiting during February, as frigid as it may be, almost seems to be a requirement.

 Moscow Weather in February

 February in Moscow is just as cold as it is in January, so be prepared for slick sidewalks and bitter winds.
 With an average temperature of just 20 degrees Fahrenheit (-7 degrees Celsius), the city is freezing and visitors should come prepared.